Configuration Parameters

 {Yes | No}

-Enable/disable the interception of transit connections (i.e. connections initiated by applications on one remote host with connections on the other remote host).
+Enable or disable interception of transit connections (i.e. connections initiated by applications on one remote host to applications on another remote host).

 Allowed values:

-This setting adds or removes routing rule number 7 that is added or removed manually, if AutoconfigureIptables = No.
+This setting adds or removes routing rule #7 to be added or removed manually if AutoconfigureIptables = No.

 Default value: No